 Listen to your words and your thoughts.
 The longer you listen, the more you’ll recognize negative assumptions and conclusions.
 Catch yourself doing that and try to challenge those negative thoughts.
 Do you have enough evidence to support those statements?
 Where do you draw that pessimistic conclusion from?
 Try replacing these negative beliefs with positive, or at least neutral ones.

-Give Yourself and Others a Positive Feedback
+Give Yourself and Others Positive Feedback

 Be Grateful